-The UAL and ARC were calculated using the Alternative Measurement Method in accordance with Governmental Accounting Standards Board (GASB) methodology.
-In the June 30, 2013, actuarial valuation, the entry age actuarial cost method was used.
+The AAL and ARC were calculated using the Alternative Measurement Method in accordance with Governmental Accounting Standards Board (GASB) methodology.
+In the June 30, 2016, actuarial valuation, the entry age actuarial cost method was used.
 The amortization method was the level percentage of payroll.
 The actuarial accrued liability is the actuarial present value of the projected benefit times the ratio of past service to total service.
-The actuarial assumptions included a 4.00% investment rate of return (net of administrative expenses), and an annual healthcare cost trend rate of, 6% in 2015 to an ultimate rate of 5% thereafter.
+The actuarial assumptions included a 4.00% investment rate of return (net of administrative expenses), and an annual healthcare cost trend rate of, 5% for 2016 and thereafter.
 The actuarial value of assets was determined using market value.
 The UAAL is being amortized as a level dollar amount over 30 years at transition.
-The remaining amortization period at July 1, 2015, was 24 years.
+The remaining amortization period at July 1, 2016, was 23 years.